yuanzhongqiao/RTranslator/README.md

 <h3>Privacy</h3>

 Privacy is a fundamental right.
 That's why RTranslator does not collect any personal data (I don't even have a server).
-For more information, read the <a href="https://github.com/niedev/RTranslator/blob/v2.00/privacy/Privacy_Policy_en.md" target="_blank" rel="noopener noreferrer">privacy policy</a>.
+For more information, read the <a href="https://github.com/niedev/RTranslator/blob/v2.00/privacy/Privacy_Policy_en.md" target="_blank" rel="noopener noreferrer">privacy policy</a> (for now is the same privacy policy of RTranslator 1.0, but I will update it in the future).
 <br /><br />

 <h3>Libraries</h3>

+RTranslator uses 4 external libraries:

-RTranslator uses three open-source libraries, one for communication between devices, another for selecting and cropping the profile image from the gallery and another as an accelerator engine for the AI models.
+<a href="https://github.com/niedev/BluetoothCommunicator">BluetoothCommunicator</a> (open-source): Used for Bluetooth LE communication between devices.

+<a href="https://github.com/niedev/GalleryImageSelector">GalleryImageSelector</a> (open-source): Used for selecting and cropping the profile image from the gallery.

+[OnnxRuntime](https://github.com/microsoft/onnxruntime) (open-source): Used as an accelerator engine for the AI models.

+<a href="https://developers.google.com/ml-kit/language/identification">Ml Kit</a> (closed-source): Used for the identification of the language in the WalkieTalkie mode.

-The three libraries are <a href="https://github.com/niedev/BluetoothCommunicator" target="_blank" rel="noopener noreferrer">BluetoothCommunicator</a>, <a href="https://github.com/niedev/GalleryImageSelector" target="_blank" rel="noopener noreferrer">GalleryImageSelector</a> and [OnnxRuntime](https://github.com/microsoft/onnxruntime) respectively.
-See their GitHub pages and sample apps for more details.
+See their linked pages and sample apps for more details.
 <br /><br />

 <h3>Donations</h3>